 Home Visiting Programs

-Home visits for new moms help you learn about:
+Home visits for pregnant people and new parents help you learn about:

-The Nurse-Family Partnership program has Public Health Nurses visit low-income women in their homes during their first pregnancy and for the first two years of their children’s lives.
+The Nurse-Family Partnership program has Public Health Nurses who provide in home support to young parents who are experiencing financial and/or social challenges during their first pregnancy and for the first two years of their child’s life.

 To sign up for this program you must be: